Yet-Another-Software-Team/ku-work/README.md

 - Replace `<container-name>` with the name of the container you want to run the command in.
 - Replace `<username>` with your desired username.

+## Privacy Policy and Terms of Service

+The [Privacy Policy](./frontend/agreement/Privacy.vue), [Google OAuth Privacy Notice](./frontend/agreement/GoogleOAuth.vue) and [Terms of Service](./frontend/agreement/TermsOfService.vue) are available inside the application.
+Before deployment of the application please review and fill in missing values i.e., Contact Address, Email, Phone Number.

 ---

 **Built with Go, Nuxt, and PostgreSQL**